-ADN-104 Nursing IIA (1 s.h.)
+ADN-104 Nursing IIA

-Prerequisite: Graduate of approved Practical Nursing Program; hold current, unencumbered practical nurse license, plus successful completion of all freshman nonnursing courses.
+Prerequisite: Graduate of approved Practical Nursing Program with a cumulative 2.5 GPA in previous nursing courses; hold current, unencumbered practical nurse license, plus successful completion of all freshman nonnursing courses.
 Provides introduction to program, differentiates roles of LPN and RN, reviews nursing process, presents specific communication techniques, and reviews content in laboratory setting.
-Students must obtain a passing grade in this course to continue into Nursing III, ADN-603.
+Students must obtain a passing grade in this course to continue into Nursing III.
+ADN-603.
 If a passing grade is not attained, the student will be required to register for Nursing II, ADN-103.
 This course has been designated as a pass/no pass course.
 (14-2) Equivalent to 90-113, ADNS-704.